cs573-24s/a1-ghd3/README.md

 Technical achievements:
 --
-The major technical achievement for me in this project was learning the basics of D3 and learning how to use github pages, I also created an interactive element in the program.
+The major technical achievement for me in this project was learning the basics of d3 and learning how to use github pages.
+I also created an interactive element in the program.
 The interactive element includes a button that can toggle the picture between day and night.
+When the button is clicked, elements in the picture change colors.

 Design achievements:
 --